NathanToneNg/Thermal-Modeling-in-Matlab/README.md

 ### Physics
 The following equations were used to determine the numerical calculations.
-	* Q = mc (dT)
-	* dQ/dt = kA(dT/dx) (_conduction_)
+	* Specific Heat formula
+	* Fourier Equation
+	* Newton's Law of Cooling
-	* dQ/dt =
+	* Stefan-Boltzmann Law

 ### Implementation versions
 * Each version states how many dimensions it applies over within the name of the file.

 ### Extra Tools
-* _OverallGUI_ should be run to reset all conditions and set them all up fresh.
+* _OverallGUI_ should be run to reset all conditions and set them all up to defaults.
 * _chooseSettings_ should be run to keep most conditions the same but with the ability to change just a few.
 * _anyMelting(Melting point, temperature matrix, [logical array for matrix])_ will return the number of pixels in the matrix (in the logical in the matrix) above the melting point provided.
 * _plotTemps [matrix]_ can plot a matrix with number of dimensions set (specifically useful for finalTemps).
 * _saveConditions [filename.m]_ is a function that can be run to save all global variables (parameters to run the program, and important results such as final data and average temperatures) into a file in the home directory.
-They can be run as a matlab script and set up the program.
+They can be run as a MATLAB script and set up the program.
+* _printParameters_ brings all global variables into the workspace so that they can be seen and modified from the Command Window.
 * _calculate_ will choose which program to run based on the number of dimensions.

 ### Implementation choices